MRes Experimental Cancer Medicine / Overview

 - MRes FT 12 months, PGCert PT 12 months

 - Entry requirements

-You are required to have a 2:1 BSc in the life sciences, pharmaceutics, biotechnology or pharmacy from any UK university, or an overseas qualification of equivalent standard as approved by The University of Manchester.
+We require an Upper Second undergraduate degree in the life sciences, pharmaceutics, biotechnology or pharmacy from any UK university or overseas equivalent as approved by The University of Manchester.

 - Number of places/applicants